suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 The encryption procedure is as follows:

-1. From the MoqObject to obtain MOQT object payload as the plaintext to encrypt.
+1. From the MOQT Object obtain MOQT object payload as the plaintext to encrypt.
 Get the GroupId and ObjectId from the MOQT object envelope.

 2. Retrieve the `secobj_key` and `secobj_salt` matching the KID.